yodzeb/cfd_explorer/README.md

 ### Memory consumption
 > Large number of results can make the CGI to run out of memory on the server
+> rencently improved.
+1y is now feasible with 128MB memory per req sent to CGI.

 ### GUI
 GUI might be buggy sometimes